 James Beard semi-finalist, Pittsburgh’s Wigle Whiskey is the most awarded craft distillery in the United States!
 Created by Meredith and Alex Grelli, Wigle Whiskey is the perfect escape on a rainy day.
-Wigle offers distillery and barrelhouse tours of the facilities where they create their organic craft spirits.
+Wigle offers distillery tours of the facilities where they create their organic craft spirits.
 If a tour is not in the cards during your visit, make sure to visit the whiskey garden, or one of the three tasting rooms throughout the city of Pittsburgh.
 Each location offers tasting flights, cocktails, and bottle sales.

 There is no better way to spend a rainy afternoon than drinking whiskey and gin at Philadelphia Distilling in Fishtown.
 The distillery uses hand-hammered copper stills and wooden fermentation barrels to create spirits that celebrate big, bold American flavors!
-While it’s gloomy and rainy outside, take a tour of the distillery, meet the team behind the spirits, learn about the history of Philadelphia Distilling, or visit the Cocktail Bar and Lounge to enjoy signature sips.
+While it’s gloomy and rainy outside, take a tour of the distillery, meet the team behind the spirits, learn about the history of Philadelphia Distilling, or book a reservation to visit the Cocktail Bar and Lounge to enjoy signature sips.

 A rainy day is the perfect day to take a cooking class at Zest!
 Located in Lititz, Zest offers a variety of cooking classes that will help you make your next meal or dinner party a success.
 Cooking classes are open to all levels of experience, ability, and taste preferences.
 Vegan, Italian, and French are just some of their most popular classes!
-You could even use a rainy day as an excuse to squeeze in a date with your significant other and attend a Date Night with Nino cooking class!
+You could even use a rainy day as an excuse to squeeze in a date with your significant other and attend a Date Night cooking class!

 Start your engines!
 Enjoy perfect racing conditions every day at the largest indoor go-karting facility in Pennsylvania: Autobahn Speedway in Lemoyne.
 Challenge your friends and reach speeds of up to 50 mph strapped into an F1-inspired European go-kart, with junior karts for the younger set zooming around the track at speeds up to 25 mph.